Azure-Samples/open-liberty-on-aro/guides/howto-deploy-java-openliberty-app.md

 7. Navigate to **Operators** > **OperatorHub**, then select **Installed Operators**.
 8. Observe the Open Liberty operator with status of "Succeeded".
 If you do not, trouble shoot and resolve the problem before continuing.

-## Prepare Open Liberty application
+## Prepare the Open Liberty application

 We will use a Java EE 8 application as our example in this guide.
-Open Liberty is a Java EE 8 full profile compatible server, so it will be able to easily run the application.
+Open Liberty is a [Java EE 8 full profile](https://javaee.github.io/javaee-spec/javadocs/) compatible server, so it will can easily run the application.
+Open Liberty is also [Jakarta EE 8 full profile compatible](https://jakarta.ee/specifications/platform/8/apidocs/).
 If you already have a Java EE, Jakarta EE or MicroProfile application running on an existing server (for example, IBM WebSphere Liberty, IBM WebSphere Traditional, Oracle WebLogic Server, WildFly, JBoss EAP, and so on), only minimal changes should be necessary to make the application run on Open Liberty.

 ### Sample Application

 Within the git repo you cloned during the prerequisites, change directory to `1-start`.
-The sample application uses Maven and Java EE 8 (JAX-RS, EJB, CDI, JSON-B, JSF, Bean Validation).
+The sample application uses Maven for build time and **only Java EE 8 APIs** (JAX-RS, EJB, CDI, JSON-B, JSF, Bean Validation) for runtime.
 This standard Java EE app will be used as a starting point to demonstrate the ease of migration to Open Liberty.
 Here is the project structure:

 ```Text
 ├── pom.xml                                         # Maven POM file